gbdev/gb-asm-tutorial/src/part3/entry-point.md

 {{#include ../../galactic-armada/src/main/utils/macros/text-macros.inc:charmap}}
 ```

 Getting back to our entry point.
 We're going to wait until a vertical blank begins to do all of this.
-We'll also turn the LCD off before loading our tile data into VRAM...
+We'll also turn the LCD off before loading our tile data into VRAM.

 ```rgbasm,linenos,start={{#line_no_of "" ../../galactic-armada/src/main/GalacticArmada.asm:entry-point-end}}
 {{#include ../../galactic-armada/src/main/GalacticArmada.asm:entry-point-end}}